Oil burner (engine): History

 A variety of experimental oil powered steam boilers were patented in the 1860s.
 Most of the early patents used steam to spray atomized oil into the steam boilers furnace.
 Attempts to burn oil from a free surface were unsuccessful due to the inherently low rates of combustion from the available surface area.

 On 21 April 1868, the steam yacht Henrietta made a voyage down the river Clyde powered by an oil fired boiler designed and patented by a Mr Donald of George Miller & Co.
 Donald's design used a jet of dry steam to spray oil into a furnace lined with fireproof bricks.
 Prior to the Henrietta’s oil burner conversion, George Miller & Co was recorded as having used oil to power their works in Glasgow for a “considerable time”.

 During the late 19th century numerous burner designs were patented using combinations of steam, compressed air and injection pumps to spray oil into boiler furnaces.
 Most of the early oil burner designs were commercial failures due to the high cost of oil (relative to coal) rather than any technical issues with the burners themselves.

+During the early 20th century, marine and large oil burning steam engines generally used electric motor or steam driven injection pumps.
+Oil would be drawn from a storage tank through suction strainers and across viscosity-reducing oil heaters.
+The oil would then be pumped through discharge strainers before entering the burners as a whirling mist.
+Combustion air was introduced through special furnace-fronts, which were fitted with dampers to regulate the supply.
+Smaller land-based oil burning steam engines typically used steam jets fed from the main boiler to blast atomized oil into the burner nozzles.